The stress of mobile delays

 Most recently, we studied how delays on a 5G network could lead to experiences in one of the domains that are touted as the to-be arenas for 5G connectivity: gaming in VR.

-We asked 64 participants to play a game of a 1st person shooter game in Virtual Reality, and compared this to the same gaming type on a computer screen.
+We asked 64 participants to play a round of a 1st person shooter game in Virtual Reality, and compared this to the same gaming type on a computer screen.
 As with the previous studies, we manipulated the gaming experience, making the connection slower, which itself led to delays and buffering in the game.

 We tested pro gamers, as well as old and young casual gamers.
 Since this was a 1st person game, it already had instances of stress.
 But what we found was a 43% increase in stress events when we compared PC to VR gaming.
 VR made the game more stressful - for high delays, this stress increase exceeded 100%.
 People got more than twice as stressed when playing a delayed VR game!